melihercan/WebRTCme/WebRTCme.Connection/MediaSoup/WebRTCme.Connection.MediaSoup.Server/README_npm.txt

 To create node_modules, right click 'package.json' and select 'Restore Packages'.

 For some reason heapdump is reporting problems.
-To solve it run:
+To solve it:
+- remove node_modules\heapdump folder
-'npm install heapdump' from command line.
+- then run 'npm install heapdump' from command line.